 Always remember, if you fail in life the faces that you see smiling with you now will suddenly disappear.
 So, stop leaving up to the expectations and standards of others.
-This way, you end up bending yourself beyond your capacity just to win their approval and at the end, these very people will never ever live up to your expectations.
+This way, you end up bending yourself beyond your capacity just to win their approval and in the end, these very people will never ever live up to your expectations.

 The truth is, it is not possible to agree with others all the time.

-A person’s mindset, concepts and ideas are dynamic and consistently undergo changes throughout their life.
+A person’s mindset, concepts, and ideas are dynamic and consistently undergo changes throughout their life.
 Some of us have conflicting ideas within ourselves and here you are, wishing them to agree with you, a separate individual with a different mindset?